 Other malts are also available to help build body.
 Munich malt is great at building body in beer and can be used in larger quantities.
 I would suggest replacing up to 80% of the 2-row base malt in your recipe with Munich.
 However, I think the sweet spot of replacement is around 20-40%.
 Vienna malt can be used as a replacement if Munich cannot be found.

 Adding Adjunct Unfermentable Sugars

 Yeast only eat certain types of simple sugars and the rest are left behind.
 Sugars that yeast love include dextrose, table sugar and those sugars from your malt.

 The goal with adding unfermentable sugars like maltodextrin or lactose is to force your final gravity to be higher than it normally would have been without it.
 Adding 8-12 ounces of one of these sugars will be enough to raise your FG by a few basis points, which will add to the illusion of a fuller beer.
 The goal here is to add enough to impact FG, but not enough to make it as sweet as candy.

 I’ve had super sweet NEIPAs before and they are not for me.
-A little sweetness is fantastic in a NEIPA, but too much will make your beer taste like candy syrup.
+A little sweetness is fantastic in a NEIPA, but too much will be cloying and make your beer taste like candy syrup.

 I usually add either maltodextrin or lactose to my beer in the last 15 minutes of the boil.
 It is best to sprinkle it in as to not create hard globs of sugar burnt to the side of your kettle or spoon.